venerdi2/mainline/README.md

 Clicking on the Notes field allows to attach arbitrary text to a kernel.

+The Lock checkbox serves as both whitelist and blacklist.
+A locked kernel will not be installed if it's currently uninstalled, and will not be uninstalled if it's currently installed.
+This applies to all methods of installing or uninstalling, from the gui or cli,
+including the gui Install & Uninstall buttons, cli ""--install" & "--uninstall",
+gui "Uninstall Old" & cli "--uninstall-old", and cli "--install-latest"

 # Help / FAQ

 * [MainlineBuilds WIKI](https://wiki.ubuntu.com/Kernel/MainlineBuilds)